Balance Trainer Toe Touch exercise demonstration image

 How to Perform

-Place the balance trainer dome side up.
-Stand with both feet centered on the dome, balancing carefully.
-Maintain a slight bend in your knees and keep your chest lifted.
+Place BOSU Balance Trainer dome side up on a non-slip surface.
+Stand with feet centered on the dome, knees slightly bent, core braced, and chest lifted.

 Coaching Tips